GabeAl/NINJA-OPS/README.md

 ###Contact
 ---

-Created by Gabe Al-Ghalith, Emmanuel Montassier, Henry Ward, and Dan Knights in the Knights Lab at the University of Minnesota (algh0022@umn.edu).
-Questions, comments and concerns can also be directed to Dan Knights (dknights@umn.edu).
+Created by Gabe Al-Ghalith (algh0022@umn.edu), Emmanuel Montassier, Henry Ward, and Dan Knights* (dknights@umn.edu) in the Knights Lab at the University of Minnesota.

 Licensing
 ---
 NINJA-OPS is licensed under the ISC license (included in package).
 Bowtie2 is distributed under the GPLv3 license.